• Share this on:

 Importers/wholesalers

-Importers/wholesalers sell products to retailers in their own country or region, or re-export to the broader European market.
-Some European markets are therefore supplied by wholesalers/importers from other European countries (internal European trade).
-Supply to buyers in the project market (such as hotels and spas) can be considered a secondary distribution flow for European importing wholesalers.
+Importers/wholesalers sell products to retailers in their own countries or regions, or they re-export across Europe.
+Some European markets are therefore supplied by importers/wholesalers from other European countries (internal European trade).
+Supplying to buyers in the project market (for example, hotels and spas) can be considered a secondary distribution flow for European importing wholesalers.

-These importers/wholesalers take care of the import procedures.
-They take ownership of the goods when they buy from an exporter (as opposed to agents), taking on the risk of the onward sale of the products.
-Developing a long-term relationship can lead to a high level of cooperation on appropriate designs for the market, new trends, use of materials, type of finishing and quality requirements.
+Import procedures are handled by importers/wholesalers, who take ownership of the goods when they buy from you (as opposed to agents), thereby assuming the risks associated with the further sale of the products.
+Developing a long-term relationship can lead to a high level of cooperation on appropriate designs for the market, as well as on new trends, use of materials, type of finishing, and quality requirements.

 Importing retailers